Pattie Menzies

-Dame Pattie Maie Menzies GBE (2 March 1899 – 30 August 1995) was the wife of Australia's longest-serving prime minister, Sir Robert Menzies.
+Dame Pattie Maie Menzies GBE (née Leckie; 2 March 1899 – 30 August 1995) was the wife of Australia's longest-serving prime minister, Sir Robert Menzies.

 Biography

-Menzies was born as Pattie Maie Leckie at Alexandra, Victoria, the eldest daughter of John Leckie, a Deakinite Liberal who was elected the member for Benambra in the Victorian Legislative Assembly in 1913.
+Pattie Maie Leckie was born in Alexandra, Victoria, the eldest daughter of John Leckie, a Deakinite Liberal who was elected the member for Benambra in the Victorian Legislative Assembly in 1913.
 He won the federal seat of Indi in 1917.
 Pattie usually accompanied her father on electorate tours until he lost his seat in 1919.

 Pattie Leckie attended Fintona Girls' School in Melbourne, and during this time saw Robert Menzies, but they were not formally introduced until 1919.
 After they met, Menzies became a regular visitor at her father's home.
 On 27 September 1920 they were married at Kew Presbyterian Church in Melbourne.
 Soon after their marriage, the Menzies bought the house in Howard Street, Kew, which would become their family home for 25 years.
 They had three surviving children: two sons and a daughter.
 Another child died at birth.

 Her father was elected to the Senate in 1934, serving until 1947.
 In 1940 he was appointed Minister without portfolio in his son-in-law's ministry, and later Minister for Aircraft Production.